xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 **Textures**, represented as `scene_texture` contain either 8-bit LDR or 32-bit float HDR images of either scalar or color (RGB) type.
-HDR images are encoded in linear color space, while LDRs are encoded in sRGB.
+HDR images are encoded in linear color space, while LDR images are encoded in sRGB.

 **Materials** are modeled similarly to the
 [Disney Principled BSDF](https://blog.selfshadow.com/publications/s2015-shading-course/#course_content) and the